What is an HRIS system?

 What is the difference between HRIS and HCM ?

-It’s easy to a confuse HRIS with human capital management (HCM) software and human resource management systems (HRMS).
-You can think of HCM and HRMS as simply more feature-rich variants of HRIS, adding things such as onboarding, payroll, performance management, salary planning, advanced analytics and time/task tracking.
-Advanced workflow automation and integration with social networking may also be offered.
+It’s easy to confuse HRIS with human capital management (HCM) software and human resource management systems (HRMS).
+You can think of HCM and HRMS as more feature-rich variants of HRIS, adding things such as onboarding, payroll, performance management, salary planning, advanced analytics and time/task tracking.
+Advanced workflow automation and integration with social networking can also be offered.